s-Akhil-krishna/PublicAPIcrawler/README.md

     A few important observations:
     The given API return absolute zero entries for some categories.
     Responses received for such categories are stored in a data member empty_categories.
     Lastly, feel free to raise an issue.
-All required changes can be accomodated based on the validity of use-case.
+All required changes can be accomodated immediately.

  V. Possible Improvements
       1. There are a few different types of ways to creating,storing,retrieving from the database